Men and Mental Health

 - Suicide Prevention

-- Men’s Health: National Library of Medicine’s MedlinePlus offers resources on men’s health (en Español).
+- Men’s Health : The National Library of Medicine’s MedlinePlus offers resources on the unique health issues men experience (en español ).

-- Preventing Suicide among Men in the Middle Years: Recommendations for Suicide Prevention Programs: This Suicide Prevention Resource Center created this resource to help state and community suicide prevention programs design and implement projects to prevent suicide among men in the middle years.
+- Preventing Suicide Among Men in the Middle Years: Recommendations for Suicide Prevention Programs : The Suicide Prevention Resource Center created this resource to help state and community suicide prevention programs design and implement projects to prevent suicide among men in the middle years (ages 35–64).

-- Substance Abuse and Mental Health Services Administration: SAMHSA offers publications addressing the specific needs of men.
+- Substance Abuse and Mental Health Services Administration (SAMHSA) : SAMHSA offers publications addressing the specific needs of men.

-This video from the Suicide Prevention Resource Center spotlights men between the ages of 35 and 64, who have a suicide rate that is more than double the national average.
+This video from the Suicide Prevention Resource Center spotlights men between the ages of 35−64, a group whose suicide rate is more than double the national average.